ryanchapman/piv-pacs-poc/README.md

 Proof of concept which prepares a Yubikey NEO to be used in a HID pivCLASS physical access control system.

+## Full Documentation

+The instructions in the Usage section below only cover using the code in this repository to build the certificate authorities and client certs.
+It will also load the client certs onto a YubiKey NEO.
+For full documentation on how to get this to work with a physical access control system, see https://docs.google.com/document/d/1fOFzxfpgi8P-HVRdtnWiTNGCDRgeXcvorEqoSXA_4sE

 ## Usage

 Tested with: Mac OS X 10.10.5, HID pivCLASS PACS Service v1.2.297.0, [HID pivCLASS Authentication Module (PAM)](http://www.hidglobal.com/products/controllers/pivclass/pivclass-authentication-module) v5.1.8